 Kubernetes is the leading container orchestrator.
 In this article, we’ve explored its features, looked at how it works, and covered the most important object types you’ll use to assemble your applications.
 You can also check out 15 challenges and pitfalls to look for each time you use Kubernetes and take a look at the guide to Kubernetes certification.

 Beyond the theory, you’ve also seen how to start your own Kubernetes cluster with the popular K3s distribution.
 Now you can build and run your own containerized systems at scale with minimal manual configuration.
-You’re ready to continue your Kubernetes adventure by moving to more advanced topics – look out for future posts on our blog!
+You’re ready to continue your Kubernetes adventure by moving to more advanced topics – look out for future tutorials on our blog!

-Spacelift is an alternative to using homegrown solutions on top of a generic CI.
-It helps overcome common state management issues and adds several must-have capabilities s for infrastructure management.
+Spacelift allows you to automate, audit, secure, and continuously deliver your infrastructure.
+It helps overcome common state management issues and adds several must-have features for infrastructure management.